zolantris/ValheimMods/src/ValheimRAFT/README.md

    of the vehicle.
 2. Select the correct config and add or remove a piece to see the ship update based on the new config value.

+### My Bed does not update

+**This is a known issue do the following work-around.**

+- Every time the raft is moved and then stopped.
+Rebuild your bed and then set your spawn again.

+This may be resolved in future updates.

 ## Graphics